edwardcallow/tesco-jargon/o.md

 > See [Night Manager](n.md#night-manager).

 #### Out of stock (TOS)
-When a product normally available in store, isn’t available.
+When a product normally available in store isn’t available.

 #### Outer-case code
 A barcode, which can be scanned, on the outside of a case of products.